(Whole foods) plant-based diets and veganism are becoming increasingly popular!

 Also, veganism or following a plant-based diet is highly discussed, and there are as many opponents as supporters.

-We want to make it easy to understand the difference between a vegan and a plant-based diet and the specialty of a whole foods plant-based diet.
+We want to make it easy for you to understand the difference between a vegan and a plant-based diet and the specialty of a whole foods plant-based diet.

 (Whole Foods) PLANT-BASED VS. vegan